cnobile2012/python-thunderborg/README.rst

 This API for the `ThunderBorg <https://shop.piborg.org/collections/our-boards/products/thunderborg>`_ board has additional features that the original API does not have.

-1. Python 2.7.x and 3.4 and greater are supported in the same code.
+1. Python 2.7.x and 3.4 and greater are supported in the same code base.

 2. Built in logging to a log file of your choice--**no print statements**.